Should I buy it?

 Parachromis managuensis

-Also known as: jag, Jag
+Also known as: jag

 An aggressive predator that grows to 35 cm.
 Eats everything smaller and fights everything the same size.
 A specialist fish for dedicated large setups only.

-Species-only or matched-pair setups in tanks of 600L or more with substantial territory rockwork.
+Best for: Species-only or matched-pair setups in tanks of 600L or more with substantial territory rockwork.

-Any community tank, any setup under 400L, or any fish under 20 cm.
+Avoid if: Any community tank, any setup under 400L, or any fish under 20 cm.

 Top things that go wrong

 - Fin-nipping risk in typical community layouts.
-Fin-nipping risk toward long-finned or slow tank mates when the school is understocked, bored, or kept in a tank too short to spread out in.
+Will nip long fins or slow fish when the school is too small, bored, or kept in a short tank.

 More issue cards below, after species context.